 - 1 teaspoon baking powder

-Place the chickpeas and onions in food processor.
-Add parsley, cilantro, salt, pepper flakes, garlic, and cumin.
-Process until blended but not pureed.
+Drain chickpeas.
+Using a food processor, add chickpeas, onions, parsley, cilantro, salt, red pepper flakes, garlic, and cumin.
+Pulse until blended but not pureed.

-Sprinkle in baking powder and 4 Tab flour and pulse until the dough forms a small ball and no longer sticks to your hands.
-Turn into a bowl and refrigerate, covered, for several hours.
+Sprinkle in baking powder and 4 tablespoons flour and pulse until the dough forms a small ball and no longer sticks to your hands.
+Turn into a bowl and refrigerate covered for at least one hour.